Dragon2fly/vpngate-with-proxy/README.md

   Download: https://github.com/Dragon2fly/vpngate-with-proxy/archive/master.zip
   It contains the "vpngate-with-proxy" folder.
 Extract it into anywhere you want eg: `$HOME`.

+  **user_script:**

+  Within this folder, there should be a file `user_script.sh`.
+  This file allow you to run extra commands to fit your need.
+  You have to manually edit this file and don't change the file name.
+  Commands are divided into 2 groups:
+  - **up**: execute after vpn tunnel is established successfully.
+  - **down**: execute after vpn tunnel is broken/terminated.

 ### 2. First run:
   If you have configured **system wide proxy** or proxy in firefox, it'd better to **turn** it **off**.
 After vpn tunnel is established,